Paul Polman: Unilever

-Imagine
+Systemiq / Imagine World

-In July 2019, Polman announced the formation of a new group - Imagine - to help combat poverty and climate change.
+In July 2019, Polman announced the formation of a new group - Imagine World - to help combat poverty and climate change.
 The foundation and corporation aims to help companies meet UN global goals for sustainable development.
+Imagine World was acquired by Systemiq in 2022 of which Polman remains a board member as well as major shareholder.
+Systemiq, a certified B-Corporation, is a world leading environmental consultancy firm focused on managing and promoting responsible change as well as performing cutting edge research on climate topics.
+With over 400 consultants, they connect people, ideas, technologies and capital as part of a systems change platform.